Tales from the Hood 3: "Dope Kicks"

 Percy Woodhouse (Patrick Abellard) is a criminal nicknamed the Punch & Run Bandit.
-He is known for brutally assaulting and then robbing his victims, whether they be children, adults, or in the case of his latest target, an elderly grandmother.
-The old woman's granddaughter, in a furious rage, curses the person responsible to "walk a mile in their victim's shoes".
+He is known for brutally assaulting and then robbing his victims, whether they be children, adults, or in the case of his latest target, an elderly grandmother not knowing that she is a voodoo practitioner.
+The old woman's granddaughter, in a furious rage, curses the person responsible during a news interview to "walk a mile in their victim's shoes".
 After beating a man to death and stealing his gold shoes, Percy finds that the shoes won’t come off, and he seems to be exhibiting various symptoms related to death, almost as if the curse is making him literally walk in his victim's shoes.
-Percy attempts to apologize to the owner's shoes as it is the only way to break the curse, but the morgue collects the victim's body and begin cutting into it, killing Percy and trapping his soul for all eternity.
+This also causes him to be attacked by a bird-like demon (Brianna Ray Ferguson).
+Percy then confronts the grandmother and his granddaughter at the hospital who inform him how he can break the curse.
+Percy attempts to apologize to the owner's shoes as it is the only way to break the curse, but the morgue collects the victim's body and begin cutting into it, killing Percy and trapping his soul in his body as the bird-like demon constantly tries to remove his soul to no avail.

 "The Mouths of Babes and Demons" (ending)

 It's revealed that William is a child murderer who was about to make Brooklyn his next victim until he was surrounded by the ghosts of his past child victims who dismember him with axes.
-Brooklyn reveals that she's an actual demon sent to claim William's soul and the Bad Things were her escorts.
-The souls of William's victims head to heaven while Brooklyn claims Williams's head/soul for herself.
-At the end of the film, Brooklyn turns to the camera and says "Do you want to hear a story" with flaming eyes and laughs manically.
+Brooklyn reveals that she's a form of the devil and is there to claim William's soul and the "Bad Things" were her escorts.
+The souls of William's victims fly to heaven while Brooklyn claims William's head/soul for herself.
+At the end of the film, Brooklyn turns to the camera and asks the viewers "Do you want to hear a story?" with flaming eyes and laughs manically.

 Cast

+The Mouths of Babes and Demons: